Black Fly Control

 Now that you know how much product you will need for your treatment area, you can begin making your solution.
 Fill your spray tank halfway with water, add your desired amount of Flex 10-10, then add the remaining half of water.
 Close the tank and shake well to agitate.

-Step 3 - Apply the Solution
+Step 3: Apply the Solution

 Spraying Barn

-For a more active approach to treatment, Flex 10-10 is labeled to treat black flies in the air with the use of a space spray application or an automatic misting system.
+For a more active approach to treatment, Flex 10-10 is labeled to treat black flies in the air with a space spray application or an automatic misting system.
 With the proper equipment, you can space spray Flex 10-10 with an application rate of 3.2 fluid ounces of product per 1 gallon of spray dilution.
 Do not apply with humans or animals in the vicinity, and keep the area closed off for at least 10 minutes.

 With an automatic misting system set up in livestock or animal housing areas, create and apply a solution of 0.09% permethrin and 0.09% PBO.
 This is done by mixing ½ a gallon of product with 55 gallons of water.
 The delivery rate should not exceed 1.25 fluid ounces of solution per minute, and the automatic misting system must not be designed to release pesticides where feed or water is directly exposed to spray mist.